The Ultimate Active Directory CheatSheet

 SharpSCCM: .NET tool for SCCM enumeration and abuse.

-LDAP: Look for CN=System Management,CN=System
+LDAP: Look for

 container.
-Object classes mssmsmanagementpoint
+Object classesmssmsmanagementpoint

 .